-Top 5 2nd Quarter Trades of St - GuruFocus.com
+Top 5 2nd Quarter Trades of ST - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Stratos Wealth Advisors, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were STRS OHIO’s top five trades of the quarter.

-During the quarter, Stratos Wealth Advisors, LLC bought 53,582 shares of NAS:TLT for a total holding of 113,678.
-The trade had a 0.57% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $117.54.
+STRS OHIO reduced their investment in ARCA:EFA by 2,194,720 shares.
+The trade had a 0.59% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $67.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.